 1. Reference FR1074 2.
 Project Name Purchase of Cricket Roller 3.
-Organisation Name e Ferguslie Cricket Club 4.
-Amount Applied Fo pr £1.500 •• etween, 3x Paisley LPs, the Villages LP and Johnstone and Linwood LP) J& L - £1500, Paisley NV VC - £1500, Gleniffer - £4000, Villages - £1500 5.
-Description Of Proj ect The nu irnose of the project i is to nurchase a new cricket roller.
-The project represents the next
+Organisation Name Ferguslie Cricket Club 4.
+Amount Applied Fo r £1.500 (£10,000 in total split between, 3x Paisley LPs, the Villages LP and Johnstone and Linwood LP) J&L - £1500, Paisley NWC - £1500, Gleniffer - £4000, Villages - £1500 5.
+Description Of Project The purpose of the project is to purchase a new cricket roller.

-The purpose of the project is to purchase a new cricket roller.
 The project represents the next phase in our facility improvement programme.
-To date our facility improvement programme has included installation of new practice nets, groundsman garage, installation of electric scoreboard, shower, toilet and changing room enhancements, purchase of mobile covers and sightscreens and the purchase of an outfield grasscutter.
+To date our facility improvement programme has practice nets, groundsman garage, installation of electric scoreboard, shower, toilet and changing room enhancements, purchase of mobile covers and sightscreens and the purchase of an outfield grasscutter.
 The purchase of a new roller would complement our existing ground equipment and would enable us to prepare better quality cricket pitches and indeed help retain our status as a Cricket Scotland Hub ground.